Yikai-Liao/FluidLite/cli/README.md

 ## Output

-The CLI writes 16-bit PCM or 32-bit float WAV files depending on the `--format` flag.
-Files inherit the MIDI stem name.
+The CLI writes 16-bit PCM or 32-bit float audio files into the selected container (`wav`, `flac`, `ogg`, `aiff`, `au`, or `mp3`).
+The container maps to file extensions via the `--container` flag, and each output file inherits the MIDI stem name.

 ## Dependencies

 - FluidLite library (+ optional SF3/STB Vorbis support)
-- MiniMidi header-only MIDI parser (vendored under `minimidi/`)
+- MiniMidi header-only MIDI parser (Git submodule under `minimidi/`)
+- libsndfile for writing multiple container formats (added as a submodule)

+## Format smoke test

+Use `scripts/test_cli_formats.sh` to re-render `minimidi/example/mahler.mid` with your local `MuseScore_General.sf3` in every supported container.
+The script also rebuilds the CLI target so you can rerun the test after fixing issues.

 ## Performance Optimization